Why is it that some projects and people are easy and satisfying to work with and others are not?

-The gap between beliefs and the shared goal is what we seek to close through team and individual belief coaching as a vehicle to create the highest results possible.
+We seek to close the gap between beliefs and the shared goal through team engagements and individual coaching as vehicles to create the highest results possible.

-Defining the goals of the team both internally and externally and including the values that are the standard for behavior.
+Defining the goals of the team both internally and externally and including the norms that are the standard for behavior.

 Assessing each team members’ belief about the shared goal, themselves, and each other in relation to goal achievement

-Supporting team members to clearly and kindly ask for what they want, and say no to what they don’t want in their work together
+Supporting team members to hold themselves and each other accountable to clearly and kindly ask for what they want, and say no to what they don’t want in their work together

 Empowering individual team members that are out of alignment, to shift their limiting beliefs and behaviors about themselves and others